intmus/inttheory19-20/_03-triads-7chords-leadsheet/a1-triads.md

 ### Inversions and their labels

 Having identified the intervallic structures of each triad, we can look at the various *inversions* of these triad.
+This entails knowing:
-This entails knowing the naming conventions of inversions, the shorthand method for labeling them, and a method for determining the chord quality of a triad that is not presented in root position (stacked as two thirds on top of each other.)
-From the simple presentation of the above example, you should be able to identify that it is not necessary to know each interval within a triad to determine the inversion, but instead, you only need to identify the chordal member in the bass.
+- the naming conventions of inversions
+- the shorthand method for labeling inversions
+- a method for determining the chord quality of a triad that is not presented in root position (stacked as two thirds on top of each other.)

+From the simple presentation of the above example, you should have realized that you cannot identify the inversion of the chord until you know the root.
+The simplest method for finding the root for any triad is to re-arrange the pitches until you have a triad that is stacked using only thirds.
+To be clear, this means no fourths, no sixths, and everything within a octave.
+You can even eliminate any duplicate pitches.
+Once you have this simplified arrangement of pitches, you can easily determine the root and quality of the chord using the method above.

+For inversions, it is not necessary to know each interval within a triad, but instead, you only need to identify the chordal member in the bass.

 - Root position: 5/3
   - the root of the chord is in the bass